HrisBG/Training/hangman_game/hangman/README.md

 ***
 ### In gameplay, player have special commands that can use :
 ***
-- @difficulty - change difficulty
+- '@'difficulty - change difficulty
-- @category - change category
+- '@'category - change category
-- @try -  make additional try / each additional try will coast 10 HIL points /
+- '@'try -  make additional try / each additional try will coast 10 HIL points /
-- @hint - take hint / each hint used will subtract 2 from the errors score /
+- '@'hint - take hint / each hint used will subtract 2 from the errors score /
-- @stop - stop game
+- '@'stop - stop game
-- @exit - exit game
+- '@'exit - exit game
 ***
 ***
 ## How to Start Game